The Message of 1 Corinthians 2:10

 What we need as individuals and as a church is to exalt Christ in the eyes of the world.
 Christ is what the world needs.

 We don’t need any mystical knowledge to be Christ’s ambassadors.
-Knowing God gives us the spiritual foundation we need to make a difference at work, at home, and everywhere else.
+Knowing gives meaning to what we do at work, at home, and everywhere.

 Our salvation hinges on the knowledge of Christ: